joyson0914/digital_clock/README.md

 - Clock Generation: to regulate time, a 1Hz clock generates the base timing for seconds incrementation.
 - Time Control Component: manages the interplay between seconds, minutes, and hours.
 It ensures proper incrementation of time units, like transitioning from seconds to minutes after 60 seconds.
 - Display Component: responsible for showcasing time on the board's 7-segment display.
 It also coordinates which digit should be shown at a given moment and controls multiple digits on the display.
-- Anode Control: tilizes a 1kHz clock to determine which specific anode should be activated, thus controlling which digit(s) illuminate on the board.
+- Anode Control: utilizes a 1kHz clock to determine which specific anode should be activated, thus controlling which digit(s) illuminate on the board.

 ## 1. Create a new RTL project digital_clock in Vivado Quick Start
    - Create six new source files of file type VHDL called clk_1hz, clk_1khz, clock_counter, anode_picker, decoder, mod6counter, and counter